 (Nomination Committee)

-The Nomination Committee determines the policy for the nomination of candidates for Director, the content of proposals, etc. concerning the election and dismissal of Directors to be submitted to General Meetings of Shareholders.
-In addition to this, the Nomination Committee reviews and responds to inquiries from the Board of Directors concerning the election and dismissal, etc. of Executive Officers.
-Furthermore, in order to develop human resources who will lead the next generation of management, the Nomination Committee deliberates on successor candidates for the Chief Executive Officer together with the development plans, and supervises to ensure the development of successor candidates is performed appropriately.
+The Nomination Committee determines the policy for nomination of candidates for Director and dismissal of Directors and the content of proposals for the appointment and dismissal of Directors to be submitted to the General Meeting of Shareholders.
+In addition to this, the Committee deliberates on the appointment and dismissal of Executive Officers, etc. in response to inquiries from the Board of Directors and reports back to the Board of Directors thereof.
+Furthermore, the Committee deliberates on the candidates for the successor of the Chief Executive Officer with the development plans and exercises supervision to ensure that the development of successor candidates is performed appropriately.
+The Committee deliberates on candidates for the next Chief Executive Officer in response to the inquiries from the Board of Directors and reports back to the Board.

 (Audit Committee)